William Christian Bullitt Jr.: Appeaser

 In January 1938, Roosevelt launched a plan for an international conference in Washington to be hosted by himself to be attended by diplomats from a number of smaller powers such as Sweden, Hungary, the Netherlands, Belgium, Switzerland, Yugoslavia, and Turkey plus three Latin American nations that he yet to choose.
 The conference was to discuss ways to end the arms race, access to raw materials (an important point as the 1930s was an era of trade wars and protectionism), international law and the rights of neutral nations.
 The conclusions of the conference were to be presented to the great powers, which Roosevelt believed would somehow end the possibility of another world war.
 Through Roosevelt planned to host the conference, he also stated that the United States would continue its "traditional policy of freedom from political involvement".
 Bullitt advised Roosevelt on 20 January 1938 that his proposed conference was "an escape from reality" that no-one would take seriously.
 Bullitt wrote: "It would be as if in the palmiest days of Al Capone you had summoned a national conference of psychoanalysts in Washington to discuss the psychological causes of crime".
 Roosevelt dropped his proposed conference when it became clear that no other world leaders were very interested in the idea.
-In March 1938, a new government was formed in Paris with Daladier as premier and Bonnet as foreign minister.
+On 10 April 1938, a new government was formed in Paris with Daladier as premier and Bonnet as foreign minister.
 Bullitt was greatly influenced in his reports by his conversations with both Daladier and Bonnet, and the conflicting opinions he received with Bonnet far more in favor of appeasement than Daladier were reflected in his dispatches.